-- rate of erosion in ecosystem

-- sediment deposition zones in ecosystem

 - flood risk in ecosystem

-- slope stability

-- existing structures
+- slope stabilityexisting structures

 - hazardous lands

 - hazardous sites

 - other

-APPENDIX C REFERENCE NFORMATION
+APPENDIX C REFERENCE INFORMATION

 The following reference information is offered to assist proponents in establishing contact with appropriate agencies when certain situations are identified which result in various types of environmental impacts.
 The examples which follow are not expected to be comprehensive and the proponent is responsible to determine the appropriate agency to contact when different situations arise and different environmental impacts are identified.